 Telling stories and the practice of collaboration.

-Garcia-Lorenzo, Lucia, Nolas, Sevasti-Melissa and De Zeeuw, Gerard (2008) Telling stories and the practice of collaboration.
+Garcia-Lorenzo, Lucia and Nolas, Sevasti-Melissa and De Zeeuw, Gerard (2008) Telling stories and the practice of collaboration.
 International Journal of Sociology and Social Policy, 28 (1&2). pp. 9-19.
 ISSN 0144-333X

 Full text is not in this repository.

-|Research Areas:||Health & Education > Health & Education|
+|Research Areas:||A. > School of Health and Education|

 |Date Deposited:||24 Feb 2011 11:56|